iamromulan/cellular-modem-wiki/quectel/sdxlemur/RM520N-GL.md

      - AP refers to the Linux OS running on the modem itself (the modem will be in charge of itself)
 - Both USB and PCIe can be used at the same time to connect.
 In PCIe Endpoint mode only the TE initiator is available to be used.
 - In TE modes the IP address(es) is always passed through to the host.
-- :x:It is recommended to not use PCIe and USB both in a TE mode at the same time.
+- :x: It is recommended to not use PCIe and USB both in a TE mode at the same time.
 This causes the modem to request 2 IPv4 and IPv6 addresses from the cell carrier.
 While this is posable, and I have seen it work, it tends to be pretty unstable.
 - In AP modes the modems onboard DHCP server is used by default.
 If you want to enable IP passthrough in AP mode then ``AT+QMAP="mpdn_rule"`` must be used to specify where you want the IP to passthrough to.
 You have a choice between passing it to a USB device (using an AP protocol) or the PCIe RC's endpoint, like the ethernet chipset of a RJ45/PHY board for example.

 ### USB modes